 Heroin poses a comparatively small threat in Mississippi.
 What little heroin that actually is bound for the state is often seized in Chicago or Atlanta.
 Mexican “black tar” heroin is prevailing choice for the state’s addicts.
 Although addiction is kept at a minimum, heroin transshipment from Mississippi to other states is alive and well.
 Though law enforcement has exhibited a more proactive and enforcement-oriented approach to interstate heroin distribution, recent data indicates a steady continuation of the problem.
 Local distribution is controlled by a variety of independent organizations.

 The diversion of pharmaceuticals for recreational abuse is among Mississippi’s largest illicit drug problems.
-Drugs like Oxycontin, Xanax, Vicodin and Valium are all readily available on the illegal prescription market.
-The most common causes of MS prescription drug addiction tend to be dishonest physician practices, person-to-person theft, misuse of a legitimate supply for pain treatment, and unregulated Internet sales.
+Drugs like OxyContin, Xanax, Vicodin and Valium are all readily available on the illegal prescription market.
+The most common causes of prescription drug addiction tend to be dishonest physician practices, person-to-person theft, misuse of a legitimate supply for pain treatment, and unregulated Internet sales.
 Prescription addiction knows no cultural stereotype, and is responsible for an increasing number of hospital admissions and fatalities in all areas of the state.

 Cocaine and methamphetamine continue to be the dominant illegal drug threats in Mississippi.
-These along with the state’s emerging prescription drug abuse problem need to be addressed with more MS drug and alcohol rehab programs.
+These along with the state’s emerging prescription drug abuse problem need to be addressed with more local drug and alcohol rehab programs.
 The domestic production of marijuana and methamphetamine indicate a thriving illegal drug industry right within Mississippi’s borders.
-Institutional efforts that combine enforcement with treatment are the most productive means of dealing with this problem, and better shielding MS residents from substance abuse and addiction.
+Institutional efforts that combine enforcement with treatment are the most productive means of dealing with this problem, and better shielding Mississippi residents from substance abuse and addiction.